Grayshott

 Grayshott is a village and civil parish in the East Hampshire district of Hampshire, England.
 It is on the Hampshire / Surrey border 4 mi northwest of Haslemere by road, and 46 mi southwest of central London.
 The nearest rail link is Haslemere railway station.

 The present village consists of houses and shops on either side of the B3002 Headley Road, which leads from the A333 at Hindhead to Headley Down, Headley and Bordon, and Crossways Road which runs south east from the centre of the village.
 East of the village centre, joining these two roads, is Boundary Road, which marks the boundary between Hampshire and Surrey.

 Originally, the name referred to a hamlet a mile west of the present village.

 Grayshott was part of Headley parish until 1901 (ecclesiastical parish) and 1902 (civil parish).
 The present civil parish is part of East Hampshire District.
+There are three listed buildings in the parish.

 History

 The earliest reference to Grayshott found by Jack Hayden Smith, a Grayshott inhabitant and local historian, is in Winchester Bishopric records as Gravesetta (1185) and Graveschete (1200).
 In 1533 it was called Graveshotte, and the named changed to its current spelling probably in the 18th century.
 J H Smith's book was republished in 2002 by John Owen Smith.
 A detailed survey of the area made in the reign of Edward VI (1547–53) used the name Graueshot and describes large areas of "waste".
 The shott suffix in local names refers to springs flowing from the sandstone rock strata.

 The village is mentioned in the Headley Parish Register of 1564 as Grashott, and as Grayshott in 1584.
 At this time the name applied to a hamlet about a mile to the west of the present village; the latter, apart from a few isolated dwellings, did not begin to develop until the 19th century when wealthy incomers began to settle there and encourage development.
 Previously, the area had a reputation for lawlessness.

 At the earliest census, 1841, Grayshott had 114 inhabitants, increasing gradually over the rest of the century and then more than doubling between 1891 (238) and 1901 (666).
 This was the result of the growing popularity of the Hindhead area's healthy climate, the accessibility afforded by the railway coming to Haslemere in 1859 and the subsequent rise in trade to accommodate this popularity.

 Two notable murders took place in the early 20th century.
 In 1901, postmaster Walter Chapman stabbed to death his wife Emily and was found guilty but insane and committed to Broadmoor Hospital.
 In 1915 Lieutenant Codere murdered Sergeant Ozanne (both of the Canadian Rifles stationed at Bramshott Camp) at Codere's billet in Crossways Road.
 Codere was found guilty and sentenced to hang, but the sentence was later commuted to life imprisonment on the grounds of insanity.